Leapify-Studios/Piggy-Vault/README.md

 overview button - navigate to the overview page.

-tracker button - navigate to the tracker page, with tables and charts.
+tracker button - navigate to the tracker page, with table to show expenses and income.

-fixed add button - navigate to income page.
+fixed add button - navigate to input page.

-expense button - navigate to expense page.

-savings button - navigate to savings page.

-debt button - navigate to debt page.

-emergency fund - navigate to emergency fund page.

 Add button - to add your keyed in financial details.

-table button - to see data in table view.

-pie chart - to see daqta in pie chart view.
+input form - to input income or expense details.

+table - view income and expenses of the user.

 like button - to like post in the forum.

 comment button - to comment in a post.

-equip button - to equip piggy's
+equip button - to equip piggy's.

 ok button - to click out when you obtain a piggy.